mattzeunert/mattzeunert.github.io/_posts/2019-09-17-talking-to-users.md

 So in total 15% of people who signed up ended up talking to me on LinkedIn.

-You can find people's LinkedIn profiles by email using the [sales navigator link](https://www.linkedin.com/sales/gmail/profile/viewByEmail/matt@mostlystatic.com).
-If that doesn't work, just search for their name.

 ## 2. Ask users why they signed up in your welcome email

 I got this tip from [a Groove article](https://www.groovehq.com/blog/email-onboarding-optimization).
 Instead of giving general advice and inviting users to contact you with questions, try to start a conversation with your customer.
 Asking users why they signed up is something they definitely know the answer to, and knowing that helps you understand what you can do to make the product work for them.